Galaxy Formation in the Santa Cruz semi-analytic model compared with IllustrisTNG -- I. Galaxy scaling relations, dispersions, and residuals at z=0: Acknowledgements

 \section{Acknowledgements}

 The material is based upon work supported by NASA under award number 80GSFC21M0002. rss is supported by the Simons Foundation.
 We gratefully acknowledge the use of Flatiron Institute computing facilities for this work.
+The following Python software packages were utilized in this work: Python 3.7, NumPy, pandas \citep{mckinney-proc-scipy-2010, reback2020pandas}, h5py \citep{h5py}, matplotlib, and yt \citep{yt}.